Learn how to make the most flavorful Blueberry Yogurt with 3 simple ingredients. It’s low sugar, high protein, and so yummy.

 This method for making Blueberry Yogurt is straightforward, works with fresh or frozen blueberries, and can be sweetened to taste.
 You can let the flavor of the berries stand on their own, or you can add a little honey or maple syrup as you like.

-This is a delicious baby yogurt, an easy toddler snack, and I bet you will enjoy it, too.
+This is a delicious baby yogurt, an easy toddler snack, and a favorite for adults, too.
 Plus, you can prep it ahead and serve it through the week.

 Ingredients You Need

-To make this easy yogurt recipe, you’ll need the following ingredients:
+To make this easy blueberry yogurt recipe, you’ll need the following ingredients:

 • Blueberries: I use frozen wild blueberries throughout this post, but you can use regular or wild, fresh or frozen.